jonotko/JunioriOSCodingChallenge/README.md

-# iOS Junior Tech Challenge - Take Home Challenge
+# iOS Junior Tech Challenge - Take Home Challenge (Jonathan Agarrat)

-Thank you for your interest in taking the iOS Tech Challenge.
+Thank you for reviewing my iOS Tech Challenge Submission.

+## Branches
+- ### main
+  Contains the first submitted code

+- ### just-for-fun
+  Conatins a redesigned app

+- ### senior-attempt
+  Conatins the rings view from the senior challenge

 ## Preparation
 Please, compile the project in Xcode and run it in your simulator of choice.
 You will find a working app prototype with 2 screens, accessible via the tab bar.
 This is the starting point for the challenge.